concurrency/concurrency.github.com/book/students.markdown

 ---
-_template: sidebar-image.mako
+layout: sidebar-image
-title: Users of PftA
+title: Users of Plumbing for the Arduino
 sidebar: /images/20100130-plumbing-book-cover2.png
 ---